AdguardTeam/KnowledgeBase/docs/adguard-for-ios/solving-problems/low-level-settings.md

 In this module you can select the way AdGuard will respond to DNS queries that should be blocked:

-- Default — respond with zero IP address when blocked by AdBlock-style rules; respond with the IP address specified in the rule when blocked by /etc/ hosts-style rule;
+- Default — respond with zero IP address when blocked by adblock-style rules; respond with the IP address specified in the rule when blocked by /etc/hosts-style rules
-- REFUSED — respond with REFUSED code;
+- REFUSED — respond with REFUSED code
-- NXDOMAIN — respond with NXDOMAIN code;
+- NXDOMAIN — respond with NXDOMAIN code
-- Unspecified IP — respond with zero IP address;
+- Unspecified IP — respond with zero IP address
-- Custom IP — respond with a manually set IP address.
+- Custom IP — respond with a manually set IP address

 ### Block IPv6

-By moving the toggle to the right, you activate IPv6 query blocking (AAAA requests).
-AAAA-type DNS requests will not be resolved, hence only IPv6 queries can be processed.
+By moving the toggle to the right, you activate the blocking of IPv6 query (AAAA requests).
+AAAA-type DNS requests will not be resolved, hence only IPv4 queries can be processed.

 ### Blocked response TTL

 Here you can set the period for a device to cache the response to a DNS request.
-During the specified time-to-live (in seconds) the request can be used from the cache without re-requesting the DNS server.
+During the specified time to live (in seconds) the request can be read from the cache without re-requesting the DNS server.

 ### Bootstrap servers